nakatamaho/gmpxx_mkII/README.md

 pre-`mpfc_class` real-pair implementation, while `example06` uses
-`gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot set view as terminal ASCII by default, and writes a PPM image with `--ppm [output.ppm]`; `--width N` controls the render width. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial. `example09` solves `(x - 1)^20 + 1e-40` at several precisions to show when the `1e-2` root circle becomes visible. `example10` uses a Mignotte integer-coefficient polynomial to show two real roots with extremely small separation near
+`gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot set view as terminal ASCII by default, and writes a PPM image with `--ppm [output.ppm]`; run it with `--help` to select center, scale, precision, iterations, image dimensions, and pixel aspect. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial. `example09` solves `(x - 1)^20 + 1e-40` at several precisions to show when the `1e-2` root circle becomes visible. `example10` uses a Mignotte integer-coefficient polynomial to show two real roots with extremely small separation near